NCAA Division I FBS passing leaders: Passing yards

+Career

 The career leader in passing yards is Houston's Case Keenum.
-Keenum was granted a fifth year of eligibility after being injured in Houston's third game in 2010, but he would still top the list by over 1,500 yards if 2010 were not included.
+He is the only player to amass three 5,000+ yards seasons.
+Keenum was granted a fifth year of eligibility after being injured in Houston's third game in 2010, but he would still top the list by over 1,000 yards if 2010 were not included.
 Keenum passed Hawaii's Timmy Chang, who also received a fifth year of eligibility after being injured in Hawaii's third game in 2001.
 Chang broke the record previously held by BYU's Ty Detmer, who shattered a record previously held by San Diego State's Todd Santos, who finished his career in 1987 and is no longer in the top 50.

+Single season

 The single-season leader in passing yards is Bailey Zappe, who transferred to Western Kentucky for his final year of eligibility after starting his career at FCS Houston Baptist (now Houston Christian).
 He broke a record that had stood for 18 years from Texas Tech's B. J. Symons.
 Prior to Symons, the record had been held by Detmer, who edged out Houston's David Klingler in 1990.

+Single game

 The first player to pass for 600 yards in a single game was Illinois' Dave Wilson, whose record stood for eight years.
 The 700-yard barrier was first breached in 1990 by David Klingler.
 The current single-game record of 734 is shared by Connor Halliday and Patrick Mahomes.

 Passing touchdowns

-The holders of the career and single-season passing yards records, Case Keenum and Bailey Zappe also hold the records for passing touchdowns.
+Career

+In 2024, Dillon Gabriel tied Case Keenum's passing touchdowns record of 155.
+Gabriel played in 64 career games compared to Keenum's 57.

+Single season

+Zappe also holds the single-season passing touchdowns record, with 62, after breaking the record set by Joe Burrow 2 seasons before.

+Single game

 The single-game record holder is Houston's David Klingler, who threw for 11 touchdowns in a 1990 game against Eastern Washington.

-Efficiency
+Five quarterbacks (including Klingler himself) have had a 9-touchdown game, and 7 quarterbacks have had an 8-touchdown game.
+Many quarterbacks have passed for 7 touchdowns in a game, too many to list here.

+Passing efficiency

 Passing efficiency is a measure of quarterback performance based on the following formula:

 Only passing statistics are included in the formula.
 Any yards or touchdowns gained rushing or by any other method are not a factor in the formula, and neither are fumbles.
 Players tend to rank highly on the list when they have a high completion percentage, high yards per completion, and many touchdowns to few interceptions.

+Career

-The career leader (with a minimum of 350 completions) in effiency is Alabama's Tua Tagovailoa.
-All of the top 10 in single-season efficiency have come since 2016, with Grayson McCall of Coastal Carolina breaking the record in 2021.
+The career leader (with a minimum of 325 completions) in effiency is Alabama's Tua Tagovailoa.
+The career list is dominated by recent players, with no player debuting before the 21st century appearing in the top 25 of the list.
+To appear on this list, a player must have at least 325 career completions.